Objective

 Nearby search

-Element will display.
-It's recommended to choose a subset of these types, to
+It's recommended to choose a subset of types that are relevant to your use case.

-suit your use case.
-For example, if you're developing an application to show
+For example, if you're developing an application to show tourists what's nearby

 , coffee_shop